SOVEREIGN-NET/lib-proofs/docs/examples.md

         println!("Requirements: max {} hops, min {} bandwidth",
             quality_requirements.max_hops, quality_requirements.min_bandwidth);

-        // In a real network, this would broadcast the request
+        // In a network, this would broadcast the request
         // For this example, we'll simulate responses from other nodes Ok(Vec::new()) // Placeholder
     }